 To hunt bison, you must possess a bison permit.

-You may use the weapon listed on your permit to take one bison within the limitedentry unit and the season specified on your permit.
 You may obtain a bison permit through the big game drawing only once in your lifetime.

-If you obtained a hunter's choice permit, you may take a bison of either sex.
-If you obtained a cow bison permit, you may take only a cow bison.
+If you obtained a hunter's choice bison permit, you may use the weapon type listed on your permit to take one bison of either sex within the area and the season listed on your permit.

+If you obtained a cow bison permit, you may use the weapon type listed on your permit to take only a cow bison within the area and the season listed on your permit.

-Note: You may obtain only one bison permit-of any kind-during the 2017 season.
+Note: You may obtain only one bison permit-of any kind-during the 2018 season.